canonical/spark-client-snap/docs/tutorial/t-spark-streaming.md

 ok: "True"
 ```

 As you can see, the endpoint, username and password to be used to authenticate with Kafka are displayed next to "endpoints", "username" and "password" respectively.
 It would be easier for us to store the username and password as variables so that they can be used later in the tutorial.
-For that, we can specify `--format=json` when running the `get-credentials` action, and then filter out username and password using `yq`.
-Please note that we have already installed `yq` during the Setup section.
+For that, we can specify `--format=json` when running the `get-credentials` action, and then filter out username and password using `jq`.

 ```bash
 KAFKA_USERNAME=$(juju run data-integrator/0 get-credentials --format=json | jq -r '.["data-integrator/0"].results.kafka.username')